majita06/Relighting_in_the_Wild/README.md

 ```
 sh ./scripts/demo_video.sh PATH_TO_YOUR_INPUT_FOLDER
 ```
-The flicker-tolerant relighting results will be saved in `./demo/relighting_video/flicker_reduction` .
+The flicker-tolerant relighting results will be saved in `./demo/relighting_video/flicker_reduction`.
+Please terminate the training manually before noise appears in the result.

 ## Citation
 Please cite our paper if you find the code useful: